395t/review-assignments/_summaries/smith2017super-convergence_2.md

 Figure 2b shows that an LR range test for Cifar-10 on a 56 layer residual network, even for large LR such as 3, the network performs unexpectedly well.
 ![Smith (2017).](smith2017super-convergence_2_a.png)

+The authors propose a learning rate policy called "1cycle", which is to always use one cycle that is smaller than the total number of epochs, and allow the learning rate to decrease several orders of magnitude less than the initial LR for the remaining iterations.

 #### How well does the paper perform? ####